bernicetoh/doxa-test/README.md

 ## Troubleshoot

-If you encounter this error: `sh: react-scripts: command not found`, run `npm install react-scripts`.
+If you encounter this error: `sh: react-scripts: command not found`, type `npm install react-scripts` in your terminal and press enter.\
+You should be able run `npm start` after.